solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     systems, like GitHub, GitLab, and Azure Repos.
--   [Azure Test Plans:] Azure Test Plans allows development teams to create manual tests, for feedback from developers and stakeholders, and automated tests, which are necessary in any CI/CD pipeline.
+-   [Azure Test Plans:] Azure Test Plans allows development teams to create manual tests, for feedback from developers and stakeholders, and automated tests, which are necessary for any CI/CD pipeline.
 -   [Azure Repos:] Azure Repos provides Microsoft-hosted public and private Git repositories.
 -   [Azure Artifacts:] Azure Artifacts allows organizations to share